Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

 \subsubsection{CNN-LSTM}

 The CNN-LSTM model was built based on the same model for sleep stage classification with the same adaptations to the input and parameters described above \citep{dsn}.
-Two CNN branches learn spatial EEG features, which are followed by LSTM to learn temporal information (Figure \ref{fig:Figure_2}).
-Similar to the model above, both branches include convolutional layers followed by batch normalization and a dropout and/or max-pooling operation.
+Two CNN branches learn spatial EEG features, followed by an LSTM that learns temporal information {\revisionc (Figure \ref{fig:Figure_2}.b)}.
+Similar to the model above, both branches include convolutional layers followed by batch normalization, dropout, and/or max pooling.
 The total number of convolutional layers in each branch is four.
-We replaced two layers of bidirectional LSTMs from the initial model with a single bidirectional LSTM layer with 128 hidden units to reduce computational effort.
-To retain features from the CNN branches, a shortcut connection with a fully connected layer from the outputs of CNNs to the output of LSTM was used.
+We replaced the two bidirectional LSTMs in the original model with a single bidirectional LSTM with 128 hidden units to reduce computational effort {\revisiond by 384,316 parameters (reduction by 27\%)}.
+To retain features from the CNN branches, a shortcut connection from the CNN outputs to the LSTM output was used.
 The LSTM layer is followed by a fully connected layer to complete the artifact classification.